-The majority of the borings encountered disturbed native alluvium at the ground surface, extending to depths of $2\frac{1}{2}$ to $3\frac{1}{2}$ to feet.
-Artificial fill soils were encountered at one of the boring locations in the southeast potion of the property, extending to a depth of $4\frac{1}{2}$ feet.
-Both the disturbed alluvium and the artificial fill soils possess variable strengths and densities, and are not considered suitable, in their present state, for the support of the foundations or floor slabs of the new structure.
-Furthermore, the results of laboratory testing indicate that the fill soils and native alluvium within the upper 5 to $6\pm$ feet possess a minor potential for consolidation, and a moderate potential for collapse when inundated with water.
-Therefore, remedial grading is recommended to remove the disturbed alluvium, artificial fill soils, and the upper portion of the undisturbed native alluvium.
+Some of the borings encountered disturbed native alluvium at the ground surface, extending to depths of 3 to $3\frac{1}{2}$ feet.
+The disturbed alluvium possesses variable strengths and densities, and is not considered suitable, in its present state, for the support of the foundations or floor slabs of the new structure.
+Furthermore, the results of laboratory testing indicate that native alluvium within the upper 5 to $6\pm$ feet possesses a moderate potential for collapse when inundated with water.
+Therefore, remedial grading is recommended to remove the disturbed alluvium and the upper portion of the undisturbed native alluvium.
 These soils may be replaced as engineered fill.